Dwolla makes connecting businesses to the ACH Network simple and straightforward.

-Similar to initiating a payment on a typical weekend, if you’re initiating your payment on a banking holiday these clearing times will be delayed and the payment will initiate on the next business day.
+ACH transfers do not clear on bank holidays.
+Similar to initiating a payment on a typical weekend, if you’re initiating your payment on a banking holiday processing times will be delayed until the next business day.

 For example, if you initiate a payment on Christmas Day that falls on Tuesday, it won’t actually initiate until Wednesday, the next operating business day.

 *If a bank holiday falls on a weekend